National Union of Workers

-The National Union of Workers was an Australian trade union formed in 1989.
+The National Union of Workers was an Australian trade union from 1989 to 2019.
+The union covered workers in various industries and was one of the most powerful unions in the Australian Labor Party and its national Labor Right faction.
+In 2019, it merged with United Voice to form the United Workers Union.

 History

 The National Union of Workers of Australia was formed by a progressive amalgamation of unions from 1989 onwards in a time when all Australian unions were merging, with varying degrees of success.
 These unions merged into the one larger union to pool their expertise and resources, so they could provide members with a larger range of quality services.

 The six unions which form the National Union of Workers were established in the early part of last century and have been at the forefront of workers' achievements for nearly 100 years: